goodonone/celebrity-health-fitness-video-subscription/README.md

 ## Home Page:

-The page is divided into banners, each banner with specific intent showcasing the features of the app/site.
+The page is divided into banners, each banner with specific intent showcasing the features of the app.

 ### Motivation:
 ![Design preview for the Celebrity Health & Fitness App](finalProject/Design/Screenshots/Home/BannerTwo.jpg)